sophiahuangg/redditbot/README.md

 # Overview

-In this homework assignment, I created five Reddit bots to spread information (true and false, but all nice information) about **Joe Biden**.
+In this homework assignment, I created six Reddit bots to spread information (true and false, but all nice information) about **Joe Biden**.
 I worked with madlibs to generate texts about Biden, and I learned how to use the PRAW library.
 I also created a sixth bot to play with the Markovify library.
+I posted in the subreddits /r/BotTown2, /r/BotTownFriends, and /r/BotTownGarden.

 ### Bot Names